Jeloo/Ivanhoe-php-SDK/README.md

 But you can pass custom body parameters to SessionResource::getSubId to override user info.
 Able parameters are:
 --------------------
-`hostname` - Your website hostname.
+`hostname` - Your website hostname with a protocol.

 `user_agent` - Valid user agent.